MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-availability-group-failover.md

 ### Check the SQL Server error log

 Check the SQL Server error log for correlating events at the same time as the health check timeout.
-These events may provide 'bread crumbs' that lead to further steps to scope and find the root cause for the health check timeouts.
+These events may provide 'bread crumbs' that leads to further steps to scope and find the root cause for the health check timeouts.

 For example, here we find that a health check timeout in the cluster log: